sokenny/cabify/README.md

 - 2-for-1 promotions: (for `MUG` items).
 Buy two of them, get one free. (e.g: pay 10€ for 4 mugs)
 - Bulk discounts: (for `TSHIRT` items).
 Buying 3 or more of this product, the price per unit is reduced by 5%. (e.g: if you buy 3 or more `TSHIRT` items, the price per unit should be 19.00€)

-Having said that, you need to implement the solution with the following **requisites**:
+Having said that, you need to implement the solution with the following **requirements**:

 1. Create a **Checkout class** that **can** be instantiated.
 Make sure you include this in your final exercise. :rotating_light: We **won't consider the challenge valid** if you don't include this step. :rotating_light: